-Hercules and Hydra The second task for Hercules was also one of the offspring of Edcidna and tiff on.
-He was asked to kill a monstoursus nine-headed water snake.
-It was a Hydra, in the swamp of Lerna.
+The second task for Hercules was to defeat one of the Edcidna's offspring, Hydra.
+He was asked to kill a monstrous nine-headed water snake.
+Hydra lives in the swamp of Lerna.
 Hercules was able to defeat the beast by swinging his club, as he knocked off each head and sear the heads with a firebrand.
 Hydra had a immortal head that never died, but through a help of a companion, he was able to cauterizing the necks with a burning torch.